ibm-cloud-docs/schematics/action-setup.md

 ## Reviewing the {{site.data.keyword.bpshort}} action job details
 {: #action-jobs}

-Use the {{site.data.keyword.bpshort}} action job details to find a history of all {{site.data.keyword.bpshort}}-internal activities, such as downloading your Ansible playbook or verifying your playbook, and to see the Ansible logs for the playbook that you ran on your target hosts.
+Use the {{site.data.keyword.bpshort}} action job details to find a history of all {{site.data.keyword.bpshort}} internal activities, such as downloading your Ansible playbook or verifying your playbook, and to see the Ansible logs for the playbook that you ran on your target hosts.
 {: shortdesc}

 Jobs are classified into the following categories: